paoyong/postgres-oauth-example/README.md

 This app requires a basic postgres setup.
 It also requires a lot of private Oauth application setup from Facebook, Twitter, and Google involving developer access to their Oauth services.
 This involves filling in `config.js`.

 1. Git clone
 2. Make sure you have postgres set up with user `postgres` with password `postgres`.
 So create the user with that password.
-To user another user, change the knex connection config in the code.
+To use another user, change the knex connection config in the code.
 4. `postgres` user should have createdb priviledges.
 To do so: `ALTER USER postgres createdb` in psql.
 5. Run the `psql_script.sql` script into postgres.
 Try using `psql -U postgres -a -f psql_script.sql`.